The East Sussex SAB is led by our Independent Chair, supported by a SAB Development Manager and Administrator.

-Alice works as our SAB Administrator alongside working as PA to the Head of Safeguarding in East Sussex County Council.
+Gail Butler is our SAB Administrator alongside working as PA to the Head of Safeguarding in East Sussex County Council.
 Her role includes:

 - Supporting the Development Manager and SAB, in overseeing the administrative arrangements for all SAB and subgroup meetings, sending out agendas and papers for meetings and taking minutes.

 - Taking the lead in managing the SAB’s social media posts on Twitter and developing the content for our newsletters.

 You can connect with the East Sussex SAB in a number of ways:

 St Anne’s Crescent